crocs-muni/OptimizedJCAlgs/OpenPGP/Readme.md

 - [x] Usage info is provided
 - [x] Example is provided
 - [x] Profiling data are collected & interpreted
-- [ ] Side-channel vulnerability data are collected
 - [x] Diploma thesis article is written

 ## Briefly about OpenPGP